 While ISSS and IEM programs bring student diversity to US campuses as they internationalizing the student body, education abroad enrollment lacks the diversity of the US undergraduate population.
 Despite strong rhetoric and varied efforts over the years to boost participation of underrepresented students, the slow pace of change in this area has given rise to significant new initiatives, leadership development and trainings, and collaborations.
 The renewed interest in social justice, equity, diversity and inclusion is bringing about changes in education, and in international education, as the following indicates: hiring managers are now requiring a statement on diversity and inclusion from job applicants and sometimes the Diversity Abroad International Education Diversity and Inclusion Certificate Program as a “preferred qualification”; equity, diversity and inclusion is one of four Guidelines in the 6th edition of the Standards of Good Practice for Education Abroad; and education abroad providers are offering leadership in addressing the challenges of access and inclusion in their programming, funding and training.

 There are numerous helpful references that provide practical guidance on navigating careers in international education.
-NAFSA’s Careers in International Education: A Guide for New Professionals is a great place to start.
+Careers in International Education: A Guide for New Professionals (Friedman, S. and Reza, A.) is a great place to start.
 This publication offers practical tools and resources and perspectives on different career trajectories.
 NAFSA’s The International Education Handbook: Principles and Practices of the Field is also a very helpful resources.